 Explain briefly the key aspects of the national legal system that are essential to understanding the legal framework on discrimination.
-For example, in federal systems, it would be necessary to outline how legal competence for anti-discrimination law is distributed among different levels of government.
+For example, in federal systems, it would be necessary to outline how legal competence for antidiscrimination law is distributed among different levels of government.

-Macedonia (FYR) is a unitary state with a political system closest to a semiparliamentarian model.
-It adopts the monism principle regarding the relationship between international and municipal law.
-International law is considered part of the municipal legislation, and is superior to the the domestic laws and bylaws.
-Additionally, the Law on Courts states that in individual cases, if deemed fitted and appropriate, the court can use the final verdicts of the European Court for Human Rights (ECtHR), International Criminal Court (ICC), or any other international court with jurisdiction over the country.
-Although international law in theory is directly applicable in the country, there have been close to none cases of such utilisation when deciding upon individual cases.
+Former Yugoslav Republic of Macedonia (FYROM)1 is a unitary state with a political system closest to a semi-parliamentarian model.
+It is a civil law country which adopts the monism principle regarding the relationship between international and municipal law.
+International law is considered part of the municipal legislation, and is superior to the domestic laws and bylaws.2 Additionally, the Law on Courts states that in individual cases, if deemed fitted and appropriate, the court can use the final verdicts of the European Court for Human Rights (ECtHR), International Criminal Court (ICC), or any other international court with jurisdiction over the country.3 Although international law in theory is directly applicable in the country, references to it in the jurisprudence of the domestic courts are scarce.

 The Constitution enforces the principle of separation of powers.
-The three branches of powers are: legislative, executive and judicial branch.
-Local governance in the country is organized in local self-government units: municipalities (eighty four in total) and the city Skopje (as a separate local self-government unit).
+The three branches of power are: legislative, executive and judicial branch.
+Local governance4 in the country is organized in local self-government units: municipalities (eighty four in total) and the City of Skopje (as a separate local self-government unit).